Rabiah Dhaliwal: A Trailblazer in Science and Diversity Advocacy

 2017 Recipient Biography

 Rabiah Dhaliwal is from Surrey, British Columbia and will be studying Biology and playing soccer at Capliano University in fall 2017.
 Rabiah is extremely thankful to be a part of the Terry Fox Scholar community.
-A year ago, lying in a hospital fighting for her life, she would have never imagined herself in this position.
-The trauma she has faced caused her to develop Major Depressive Disorder and Post Traumatic Stress Disorder.
-Surviving such adversity caused Rabiah’s outlook on life to change.
-She wanted to make a difference.
-She did not want to let what had happened to her to define her, but rather use it to strengthen herself and others.
-In her grade 12 year, Rabiah founded a club in partnership with the Canadian Blood Services which serves as an organization where students could sign up to donates blood and stem cells every week at the local clinic.
+Rabiah aspired to make a difference in her community, and transform her personal challenges into a source of empowerment for those around her.
+In her grade 12 year, Rabiah founded a club in partnership with the Canadian Blood Services which serves as an organization where students could sign up to donate blood and stem cells every week at the local clinic.
 Through this club, over 152 new donors were recruited and over 70 new people were added into the national stem cell registry.
 Moreover, Rabiah also volunteered for the new Medical Behavioural Unit for patients with Dementia at Surrey Memorial Hospital where she created a video outlining the needs of patients which helped win a $70,000 and go towards supplies and renovations for the new unit.
 Rabiah also volunteered as a facilitator with the Surrey Leadership Youth Council, planning forums and overnight conferences which focused on giving young citizens a voice in the city.